tt-rss with postgresql on uberspace

 First, create a database user, i.e. ttrss with

 createuser -e -E -P -S ttrss

--e switch echoes the command being sent to the
+-e switch echoes the command being sent to the server, the

 -E encrypts the stored password,

 -P asks you for a password to input and

 -S creates a role without superuser privileges.
 To create a database execute the following:

 createdb ttrss -O ttrss "Database for Tiny Tiny RSS"

 -O sets the owner of the newly created database and inside the quotes you can add a comment.

 The next step to do is to tell the PostgreSQL-server what kind of connections are allowed - to make it work with tt-rss you'll need to add the two following lines to your ~/postgresql/